Real-Time Funding Transaction Examples

 post_tstrans_codeamtpmt_ref_noauth_idsource_idcalculated_balance

-• The first and second rows show the amount of the authorization being moved from the RFT funding account into the RTF spending account.
+• Rows 1–2 — The amount of the authorization is moved from the RFT funding account into the RTF spending account.

-• The third row shows the approved preauthorization amount.
+• Row 3 — The approved preauthorization amount.
 A 400.00 hold is placed on the RTF spending account, so the available balance is again 0.00.

-• The eighth and ninth rows show the last settlement.
+• Rows 8–9 — The last settlement.
 Galileo backs out the remaining hold and posts –175.00 to the account.